 Usually organised during the last week of the carnival, a traditional kulig was a favourite with Polish landed gentry.
 It traditionally included a cavalcade of horse-pulled sleighs and sleds which went from one manor house to another, accompanied by music and singing in celebration around a bonfire.
 In the olden, snowier days, a travelling kulig-party like this could last for a week or even more.
 Kulig and sleigh rides in general were one of the favourite topics of Polish painting.

 Cutting a Rug: Polish Dance Floors Through the 20th Century

 Traditionally, that is meteorologically, spring starts somewhere in March.
 As you can see in the image above, in Poland this is the time that storks, an avian Polish favourite, arrive after a winter spent in warmer destinations.
 People also return to work on land to take care of their plants and crops after winter.
 And you can also see some religious festivities ahead.

-The Lent which inevitably followed the carnival led to Wielkanoc (Easter).
-In Polish tradition, this meant a Holy Procession announcing the Resurrection, an Easter breakfast on Saturday, with an obligatory food basket blessed by the priest (so-called święconka), with decorated eggs (pisanki) and an Easter palm.
+Lent which inevitably followed the carnival led to Wielkanoc (Easter).
+In Polish tradition, this meant a Holy Procession announcing the Resurrection, an Easter breakfast on Sunday morning, with an obligatory food basket blessed by the priest (so-called święconka), with decorated eggs (pisanki) and an Easter palm.
 But then of course, the infamous Śmigus Dyngus on Easter Monday.
-Włodzimierz Tetmajer painted his vision of an Easter celebration in the village of Bronowice, just outside of Kraków.
+Włodzimierz Przerwa-Tetmajer painted his vision of an Easter celebration in the village of Bronowice, just outside of Kraków.